Manus AI – the world's first autonomous AI agent developed by China – is shaking up the global tech world, while raising legal and ethical questions.

 Another difference lies in its asynchronous, cloud-based operation.
 Traditional AI assistants require active interaction from the user, whereas Manus works in the background and only notifies the user when the results are ready.

 Manus signals a shift from AI as an assistant to AI as an independent agent.
-Rowan Cheung, a tech writer, tested Manus and asked it to write a biography about him and build a personal website.
+Rowan Cheung, a technology writer, tested Manus and asked it to write a biography about him and build a personal website.

-In just a few minutes, the AI scans social media, extracts professional highlights, creates a neat bio, writes a website, and publishes it.
+In just a few minutes, AI scans social media, extracts professional highlights, creates a neat bio, writes a website, and publishes it.
 It even handles hosting without any additional input.

 Shock to Silicon Valley